Prefer to save or print the definitive guide to Amazon advertising and take it with you? Download the ebook version.

 - Optimize your product listing page to improve conversion rates

-How Can I Get Help With My Amazon Advertising Management?
+How Can I Get Help With My Amazon Ads Optimization?

-At a certain point, every successful Amazon seller will need help with their Amazon ads.
-The Amazon ad ecosystem is incredibly complex and the number of calculations needed to optimize bidding quickly gets out of hand, particularly with the more products to market you introduce.
+At a certain point, every successful Amazon seller will need help with their Amazon ads optimization process.
+The Amazon ad ecosystem is incredibly complex, and the number of calculations needed to optimize bidding quickly gets out of hand, particularly with the more products to market you introduce.

 Teikametrics can help.
-Build campaigns optimized for your goals using our software, and then set our bidder to automatically respond to market trends and meet such goals.
+Build campaigns optimized for your goals using our software, and then set our bidder to respond to market trends and meet such goals automatically.
 It will also identify performing keywords, so you can move them from auto to manual campaigns and refine match tabs to give you the best control over how you bid on each keyword.